Forestry

 - Improves continuing site productivity.

-Planting is usually done manually, although mechanical tree planters may be used where site conditions permit.
+It is usually done manually, although mechanical tree planters may be used where site conditions permit.

 Pruning and Thinning

-- Heavy rainfall may mobilise slash which can enter waterways causing hazards to infrastructure and scouring of waterways
+- Heavy rainfall may mobilise slash which can enter waterways causing hazards to infrastructure and scouring of waterways.

 Harvesting